+If you’re filming in public places for personal use, then you don’t have to obtain permission from the person you’re filming or the council.
+Personal use means that you are filming for your own enjoyment (or for your social media channels).
+Alternatively, if you’re filming for financial gain or for a business, then you are filming for a commercial purpose.
+However, many public events such as music concerts may have policies which prohibit filming.
+This is usually because filming this type of event will often be in breach of copyright of the artistic work that you’re filming.
 If you’re filming for a commercial purpose, you may need to obtain permission from the people who will be in your footage and the landowner of the building.
 This is because there are protections in the Copyright Act 1968 (Cth).
 If you fail to do so, then you may be at risk of breaching copyright or the Australian Competition and Consumer Commission (ACCC) may issue you a fine.

-Alternatively, if you’re filming in a public place, such as a national park, that is owned by the NSW Government or a council, then a licence may be required if you intend to use the video for commercial use or business purposes.
+Let’s say you’re a tourist filming outside the Sydney Opera House.
+You don’t need permission from people in your film, management or Sydney City Council.
+So long as your footage is for personal use, you can film.
+Alternatively, if you’re filming in a public place that is owned by the NSW Government or a council, then a licence may be required.
 For example, on the NSW Government’s Office of Environment And Heritage website states you need approval and a filming and photography licence.
-Otherwise, the Filming Approval Act 2004 (NSW) makes filming permissible, and approval will be granted, if it is not prohibited by the park’s plan of management.
+Otherwise, the Filming Approval Act 2004 (NSW) makes filming permissible.
+Approval will be granted if it’s not prohibited by the park’s plan of management.